WarutaShinken/silo-wallet/README.md

 Discord Server: https://discord.gg/5GXKW4nGug

+# Disclaimer Regarding Multiple Addresses

+**It's possible that this tool only works for wallets that never had their receive addresses reset.** Take this into consideration when using it.

 # Silo ( aka "show your cold wallet balance" tool )
 Quickly look up your Chia fork/altcoin wallet balance using your cold wallet public key.